-The infectious disease COVID-19, caused by the novel coronavirus, may continue to spread in our community.
-We place some people on home quarantine in order to limit the spread of this virus to others in our community.
+The infectious disease COVID-19, caused by the novel coronavirus, is continuing to spread in our community.
+Some people are placed on home quarantine in order to limit the spread of this virus to others in our community.
 We understand that being placed on home quarantine can be hard on families.
 Please read this to learn more about home quarantine and what it means for you and your family.

 Q: What is a home quarantine?
 A home quarantine is when your health care provider or public health official tells you and your family to stay home and limit contact with people outside of your household.
-It’s for people who either are known to have COVID-19 or have been exposed and are waiting for the results of their testing.
+It’s for people who have been exposed to COVID-19.

 Q: Why am I/my family being placed on home quarantine?
 You and your family are being placed on home quarantine because it is possible you have been exposed to COVID-19.
 The people who need to stay at home are those who were exposed to COVID-19.
 Anyone with symptoms that might be from COVID-19 (fever, cough, shortness of breath) should also isolate at home (see home isolation section below).

 Q: How long will I have to be on home quarantine?
 This will depend on when your exposure was People who have been exposed need to quarantine at home for 14 days after their last exposure date, whether symptoms develop or not.
 If a test is done before 14 days and it is negative, you still need to quarantine for the full time, as you could still develop COVID-19.
 If symptoms develop and testing is done, once the results of your test are available, your health care provider or your local public health official will give you more instructions.

 - Stay home.
-You should not leave home except for getting medical care.
+You should not leave home except to get medical care.
 This includes staying home from work, avoiding any public areas (including stores, restaurants, etc.), and not using public transportation.

-- Have only people in the home who are essential for providing care.
+- Have only people in the home who live there or are essential for providing care.
 No one else may visit.

-- Stay in a different room from other members of your family as much as possible if you are the only one sick.
+- Stay in a different room from other members of your family as much as possible if you are the only one who was exposed.

 - Clean your hands well with soap and water or hand sanitizer often, especially after you sneeze or blow your nose, and before touching your face or eating.

-- Avoid sharing household items such as dishes, cups, bedding or other items between people in your home, especially between those who are sick and those who are not.
+- Avoid sharing household items such as dishes, cups, bedding or other items between people in your home, especially between those who were exposed or are sick and those who are not.